 Sound good?
 Here’s some guidance on how to go about finding the right therapist for you.

-Search for a UKCP psychotherapist or psychotherapeutic counsellor and feel confident the therapists you find are fully qualified, committed to good practice, ethical conduct, and continuous learning and development.
+Use the Find a Therapst link to search for a UKCP psychotherapist or psychotherapeutic counsellor and feel confident the therapists you find are fully qualified, committed to good practice, ethical conduct, and continuous learning and development.
 Our register is accredited by the Professional Standards Authority for Health and Social Care, adding another layer of assurance.

-There are almost 8,000 psychotherapists and psychotherapeutic counsellors on Find A Therapist and you can search by location, whether you’d like to meet in person or online, and the issue you want to work on.
+There are almost 8,000 psychotherapists and psychotherapeutic counsellors on Find A Therapist and you can search by location, whether you’d like to meet in person or online, or the issue you want to work on.

 Things to think about when you’re using Find A Therapist include:

 When you’ve found a potential therapist, send them an email or give them a call.
 You could give a brief overview of your problem to find out whether the therapist is able to help you.
-Most therapists will be able to help with most issues, and will not be shocked or judge you.
+Most therapists will be able to help with most issues and will not be shocked or judge you.
 Ask the person you’re contacting if they have appointments at a time and place that suits you and how much they charge.

 It can be useful to give the therapist a call.
 The conversation will give you a sense of what they are like and whether you would feel comfortable working with them.